amarahmedd2255-gif/BIO410-Final-Project/README.md

 # BIO410-Final-Project
 ## Background
 The data consists of 6 samples from the organism Zaire Ebolavirus.
-This organism is a filovirus, also known as an RNA virus that causes severe and fatal hemorrhagic fevers in humans, along with extremely high mortality rates.
-This filovirus.... ?
+This organism is a filovirus, also known as an RNA virus that causes severe and fatal hemorrhagic fevers in humans, severe headaches, extreme weakness, and spontaneous bleeding/bruising.
+Ebolavirus was discovered in 1976 in the Democratic Republic of Congo and is mainly found in Congo, as well as the Sub-Saharan African Regions.
+More specifically, the strain Zaire of Ebolavirus is responsible for the largest and most deadliest outbreak of the disease.
+It is mainly spread through direct contact with blood, mucus, saliva, vomit, and feces of infected individuals along with contaminated surfaces.
+Although the disease is highly fatal, treatments such as the rVSV-ZEBOV vaccine has decreased moratlity rates and improved overall survival rates of those that suffer from it.
 # Purpose
 The purpose of this project was to create a phylogenetic tree from 6 samples of Zaire Ebolavirus in order to determine the evolutionary relationships between the samples
 # Methods